Strict inequalities for connective constants of transitive graphs: Strict inequalities for vertex-transitive graphs

 Let $\osA$ be a subgroup of $\sA$.
 The orbits of $\osA$ form a partition $\sP(\osA)$ of $V$.
 If $\osA$ is a normal subgroup, the partition $\sP(\osA)$ is $\sA$-invariant.
 If $\sP(\osA)$ is $\sA$-invariant, there exists a normal subgroup $\sN$ of $\sA$ such that $\sP(\sN) = \sP(\osA)$.
 In the latter case, $\sN$ may be taken as the normal closure of $\osA$, that is, the intersection of all normal subgroups of $\sA$ containing $\osA$. \end{remark}

-The proof of Theorem \ref{thm:pi} makes use of the relationship between the index of $\osA$ and the number of its orbits when acting on $V$.
+The proof of Proposition \ref{thm:pi}(b) makes use of the relationship between the index of $\osA$ and the number of its orbits when acting on $V$.
 Consider $\sA$ as a group acting on $V$ with orbit-set denoted by $V/\sA$.
 It is said to act \emph{freely} if every stabilizer is trivial, that is, if

 satisfies

 We abuse notation by saying that $\sA\sm \osA$ acts freely on $V$ if